 In this article, we have tried to consolidate all the important points to take a GMAT mock Test.

-- You will get an idea about how it feels like to write this 4 hour long and demanding test.
+- You will get an idea about how it feels like to write the four hours long test.

 - It gives you a ballpark figure of where exactly you are so that you know the required amount of hard work that needs to go in to achieve that dream score of yours.
 It also helps in testing yourself and Official tests also predict your score to a great extent.